 While beaches are certainly the most popular reason to visit this part of Devon, there are some beautiful spots inland too.
-But perhaps the best of north Devon’s beautiful places are out to sea – Lundy Island is a showstopper, and seeing the picturesque town of Lynmouth from the water is a must-do while in the region.
+But perhaps the best of north Devon’s beautiful places are out to sea – Lundy Island is a showstopper – one of the best places to visit in South West England!
+And seeing the picturesque town of Lynmouth from the water is a must-do while in the region.

 Small disclaimer: due to COVID-19, some of these attractions may be closed or inaccessible.
 If you do visit north Devon during the pandemic, please do follow all of the guidelines regarding social distancing and mask wearing.
 The region is currently experiencing a lot of tourists, which is great for the economy, but could be a cause for concern if people don’t follow social distancing guidelines.
 Also, make sure to support local businesses who may have struggled during lockdown.